 4 Characteristics of ISFJs

-- They have a tremendous work ethic and need to be careful not to burn themselves out.
+- They have a tremendous work ethic and must be careful not to burn themselves out.

 - ISFJs are always practical with a real-world sense of what works.

-- They tend to amplify other people’s voices more often than making sure that their own perspective is heard.
+- They tend to amplify other people’s voices more often than ensure their perspective is heard.

-- They will sometimes hide their feelings even from those who care about them the most.
+- They sometimes hide their feelings even from those who care most about them.

 Because INFJs and ISFJs both tend to be selfless, they may agree more often than not.
-This may be a key feature that leads to a successful relationship.
+This may be a critical feature that leads to a successful relationship.

 4 Reasons INFJs and ISFJs would romantically mesh well together

-- As introverts, both will be respectful and understanding of each other’s need for down time.
+- As introverts, both will be respectful and understand each other’s need for downtime.

 - By nature, they will be supportive of each other.

-- They’re both very committed personality types, willing do whatever it takes to make a relationship work.
+- They’re both very committed personalities, willing to do whatever it takes to make a relationship work.

-Even with all of their similarities, INFJs and ISFJs still have differences in how they perceive the world and that could lead to problems down the road.
+Despite their similarities, INFJs and ISFJs still have differences in how they perceive the world, which could lead to problems down the road.

 4 Reasons INFJs and ISFJs might have problems in a romantic relationship